HoloTuberKit/HoloTuberKit-RealTime/README.md

-# HoloTuberKit WebRTC
+# HoloTuberKit
-HoloTuberKit WebRTC is a simple solution for volumetric video capture and AR visualization.
+HoloTuberKit is a simple solution for volumetric video capture and AR visualization.
 I offer both capture and viewer apps compatible with various platforms:

 ## Capture Apps Compatibility
 1. Azure Kinect<br>